-Dayton, located in the southwestern part of the state of Ohio, boasts many historical and recreational attractions.
+Dayton, located southwestern Ohio, boasts many historical and recreational attractions.

 Aviation History.
 Dayton was the home of Orville and Wilbur Wright, inventors of the first practical airplane.
-Nicknamed "the birthplace of aviation," Dayton has continued its connection with aviation.
-The Dayton area is home to the National Museum of the U.S. Air Force, the world's largest and oldest military aviation museum.
-One of the U.S. Air Force's largest installations, Wright-Patterson Air Force Base, is located next door to Wright State University.
-"Wright-Patt," as the base is sometimes called, is the headquarters of the Air Force Material Command, Aeronautical Systems Center, Air Force Research Laboratory, and the Air Force Institute of Technology.
-Visitors interested in aviation's history should also note that Wright State University's Dunbar Library is home to one of the world's most complete collections of the Wright brothers' photographs and papers.
+Nicknamed “the birthplace of aviation,” Dayton has continued its connection with aviation.
+The Dayton area is home to the National Museum of the U.S. Air Force, the world’s largest and oldest military aviation museum.
+One of the U.S. Air Force’s largest installations, Wright-Patterson Air Force Base, is located next door to Wright State.
+“Wright-Patt,” as the base is sometimes called, is the headquarters of the Air Force Material Command, Aeronautical Systems Center, Air Force Research Laboratory, and the Air Force Institute of Technology.
+Visitors interested in aviation history should also note that Wright State’s Dunbar Library is home to one of the world’s most complete collections of Wright brothers photographs and papers.

 Museums and Historical Parks.
 Numerous museums and historical parks around Dayton include SunWatch Indian Village/Archaeological Park, on the site of a 12th century Native American village, which educates visitors on the history of native peoples in the Miami Valley.
 The Dayton Art Institute has 26,000 collected art objects spanning 5,000 years of art and archaeological history.
 The Boonshoft Museum of Discovery is a local children’s science museum with many exhibits, an indoor zoo, and Space Theater.
 Carillon Historical Park, situated on 65 beautiful acres beside the Great Miami River, is home to the original 1905 Wright Flyer III, as well as the largest carillon (bell tower) in Ohio.